compilerai/ooelala-project/README.md

 ## Terminology

-* We use `OOELala`, `ooelala` and `clang-unseq` interchangeably to refer to the tool/binary which we have implemented and produced as a part of this work.
+* We use `OOElala`, `ooelala` and `clang-unseq` interchangeably to refer to the tool/binary which we have implemented and produced as a part of this work.
 * `<artifact-home>` refers to `/home/$USER/ooelala-project`

 ## Description of the artifact